willbarkoff/3110-battleship/INSTALL.md

 Finally, to run the program, run `make`.
 This will launch a local game, so that several users can play on the same computer.

 To start a server, run `make serve`.
 This will launch a battleship server, to host games for many people to play together on different computers.

-To play using a server, run `make multiplayer`.
-This will allow you to connect to a server and play a game.

 ---